-5. Has the rise of the Far Right affected policy making?
+5. How has the rise of the Far Right affected policy making?

 "In an effort to outflank Trump, DeSantis has veered sharply to the right on issues ranging from gay rights to abortion and immigration."
 (Financial Times, July 24th, 2023)